madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 Now the site has only one plugin left: Akismet.
 I guess it's all thanks to the simple nature of my programming back then and the absence of plugins that it had made it that far.

 I have put a fresh installation of WordPress on it, replaced the docytpe-declaration with `<!DOCTYPE>` and deleted that strange `$homeActive` logic, as it did't seem to do anything but confuse.
 I exchanged `is_home()` with `is_front_page()` to make the current page indicator for home actually work.
+I deleted some redundant CSS and made it keyboard focusable again.
 Everything else is as it always was.
+You won't believe it, but the web vitals are great.

 You are welcome to visit it, but, disclaimer: Its web host makes you pay for SSL certificates with at least 2.99 euros per month.
 So, no SSL.